Narrate Your Audio Book

 4. Do some vocal chord warm-ups!

-5. Record one chapter, run through ACX-test page
+5. Record one chapter, run through ACX test page

 1. Pick one of your books that's already 'out there,' preferably on Amazon.